Before you close your business

 Pay outstanding bills

-You will need to pay all outstanding bills when your business closes.
-If you’re having difficulty paying outstanding debts, you may need to speak to an insolvency practitioner or lawyer about your options.
+You must pay all outstanding bills when your business closes.
+If you’re having difficulty paying outstanding debts, speak to an insolvency practitioner or lawyer about your options.

 Employment termination payments (ETPs) are lump sum, one-time payments when employees no longer work for you.